grundc/DP-200-Implementing-an-Azure-Data-Solution/instructions/course-case-study.md

 The Research and Development department of AdventureWorks has successfully conceived the next wave of innovative products, and they are relying on Data Engineers, AI Engineers and Data Scientists to assist with both the design and implementation of the solution.

-Given the increased level of sales and expansion at global scale, the existing data infrastructure won't meet the overall business requirements or the future growth that AdventureWorks aspires to.
-The Chief Information and Technology Officers have expressed the desire to abandon existing on-premises systems and move to the cloud to meet the growth expected.
+**Given the increased level of sales and expansion at global scale**, the existing data infrastructure won't meet the overall business requirements or the future growth that AdventureWorks aspires to.
+The Chief Information and Technology Officers have expressed the desire to abandon existing on-premises systems and **move to the cloud** to meet the growth expected.
 This is supported by the CFO as there has been a request for replacement hardware as the existing infrastructure comes to its end of life.
 The CFO is aware that the cloud could offer alternatives that are more cost efficient.

 As a Senior Data Engineer, you will assist AdventureWorks in the solution design and implementation to meet the business, functional and technical requirements that the company has set forth to be successful for growth, expansion, and innovation strategies.
 You will execute this in a way that minimizes operational costs and can be monitored for effectiveness.